Betty Eatz Podcast

 Never waste time and money on failed recipes again!
 Learn how to identify good recipes from bad ones and get a behind-the-scenes look into the life of food bloggers, cookbook authors, recipe developers, and others in the food world as they create the recipes you want to cook again and again.
 Plus, each podcast includes a recipe!

-Hi there, friends, and welcome to the Betty Eatz Podcast!
-In every episode, you learn about identifying good recipes and avoiding untested AI-created disasters.
-Plus, you get to hear the backstory of your favorite food writers, recipe developers, food bloggers, and cookbook authors.
+Hi friends, and welcome to the Betty Eatz Podcast!
+In every episode, you’ll hear the story behind your favorite food writers, recipe developers, food bloggers, and cookbook authors.
+Plus, you learn about identifying good recipes and avoiding untested AI-created disasters.

 Links